 The Ordinary AHA 30% + BHA 2% Peeling Solution, $7.20 at Sephora

 Hada Labo Rohto Hadalabo Gokujun Hyaluronic Lotion, $14.98, at Amazon

 Kikumasamune Rich Moisture Japanese Sake Lotion, $12.99, at oo35mm

-Cosrx Advanced Snail 96 Mucin Power Essence, $2,1 at Ulta
+Cosrx Advanced Snail 96 Mucin Power Essence, $21 at Sokoglam

 Even though this product contains 96% snail mucin, it's formulated into a watery essence, which helps it absorb into the skin better than creams.
 Redditors love snail mucin, citing its anti-redness, smoothing, and brightening benefits.
 I can also attest that snail slime rules!

 Mad Hippie Vitamin C Serum, $33.99 at Mad Hippie